The Thieves poster

 The inciting incident occurs at 16 minutes when Macao Park proposes the impossible: stealing the Tear of the Sun diamond from a Macau casino, requiring partnership with a Chinese crew.
 The promise of a massive score disrupts their ordinary operations..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 34 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Both crews commit to the heist plan.
+This reveals the protagonist's commitment to Both crews commit to the heist plan.
 They begin active preparations, conducting surveillance and rehearsals.
 There's no turning back from this dangerous collaboration., moving from reaction to action.

 The Collapse moment at 101 minutes (75% through) represents the emotional nadir.
 Here, Yenicall is killed by Wei Hong.
-The death of the youngest, most innocent crew member shatters the group and forces them to confront the human cost of their greed and betrayals., illustrates the protagonist at their lowest point.
+The death of the youngest, most innocent crew member shatters the group and forces them to confront the human cost of their greed and betrayals., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 108 minutes initiates the final act resolution at 80% of the runtime.
 The surviving crew members unite against Wei Hong and choose vengeance and justice over the diamond.
 They realize that their bonds matter more than the score., demonstrating the transformation achieved throughout the journey.